 - You can edit the DHCP server settings for a device.
 On the IPv6 Address Distribution page, click the Edit icon in the Action column.
-The DHCP Settings page opens with the device information displayed. - To configure the DHCP server complete the following fields: - Start IPv6 Address the starting IPv6 address in the consecutive list of addresses that makes up this LAN pool for the DHCPv6 server. - End IPv6 Address the ending IPv6 address in the consecutive list of addresses that makes up this LAN pool for the DHCPv6 server.
+The DHCP Settings page opens with the device information displayed. - 3.
+To configure the DHCP server complete the following fields: - Start IPv6 Address the starting IPv6 address in the consecutive list of addresses that makes up this LAN pool for the DHCPv6 server. - End IPv6 Address the ending IPv6 address in the consecutive list of addresses that makes up this LAN pool for the DHCPv6 server.

-- Lease Time in Minutes assigns the amount of time in minutes that each device is assigned an IP address by the DHCP server when it connects to the network.
-When the lease expires, the server determines if the computer has disconnected from the network.
-If it has - computer has disconnected from the network.
+- Lease Time in Minutes assigns the amount of time in minutes that each device is assigned an IP address by the DHCP server when it connects to the network. - When the lease expires, the server determines if the computer has disconnected from the network.
 If it has, the server may reassign this IP address to a newly connected computer. - 4.
 Click Apply to save changes.